maximecb/noisecraft/README.md

 Browser-based visual programming language and platform for sound synthesis and music making.
 Once NoiseCraft is more functional and stable, it will be open sourced under the GPLv2.
 When the app is deployed it will be live at https://noisecraft.app.
+The goal is for the app to remain free to use and ad-free for the foreseeable future.

 ## Design